paxdotdev/pax/lab-journal-ss.md

 in ExpandedNode, and then on for example in conditional.rs "recompute_children and update methods.

-Below are some thoughs around how to reintroduce slot when the Expanded node tree isn't re-expanded each frame, but sub-trees are instead surgically updated when a property that requires an update triggers.
+Below are some thoughts around how to reintroduce slot when the Expanded node tree isn't re-expanded each frame, but sub-trees are instead surgically updated when a property that requires an update triggers.

-Suppose this is the state of the ExpandedNode tree: (v chain denoting that the stacker owns this sepparate "shadow" tree disconnected from the main one).
+Suppose this is the state of the ExpandedNode tree: (v chain denoting that the stacker owns this separate "shadow" tree disconnected from the main one).

  root:  ExpandedNode (ComponentInstance)
  │